 Yes!
 UCA has an active local chapter of the National Student Nurses Association.
 Membership is open to all pre-nursing and nursing students.
 UCA nursing students are active at the state and national levels.

 Are honors programs available?

 Yes!
 The UCA Honors College is an exceptional program.
-The Department of Nursing offers senior students an opportunity to participate in a departmental honors program.
+The School of Nursing offers senior students an opportunity to participate in a departmental honors program.
 Graduation with honors is designated on the student's transcript.
 UCA also has an active local chapter.
 Kappa Rho-at-Large, of Sigma Theta Tau, the International Honor Society of Nursing.
 Membership is by invitation based on academic standing and is available to students in the baccalaureate and graduate degree nursing programs.

 Is financial aid available?